 - 2 Tablespoons olive oil

-- 1 medium beef marrow bone, neck, knuckle or ribs bones
+- 1 or 2 medium beef marrow bones, or neck, knuckle, or rib bones

 - ½ large yellow onion, chopped

-- 1 Tablespoon minced garlic, approximately 3-4 cloves
+- 1 Tablespoon minced fresh garlic, approximately 3-4 cloves

 - 2 Tablespoons dried basil